Back to Blogs

 Instead of a Business Strategy

-One of the biggest mistakes financial organizations make is viewing AI as a simple software
+One of the biggest mistakes financial organisations make is viewing AI as a simple software

 upgrade rather than a strategic transformation initiative.